Q. The source citation at the bottom of the opposing viewpoints, is that the proper way (APA) to format that type of article?

 Paraphrase: (Jones, 2014).
 Quotation: (Jones, 2014, p.
 1)

 Thank you for using Ask Us.
-If you need additional assistance, please contact your campus librarians.
+For additional assistance, contact the campus librarians.